mvolkmann/glove/README.md

   The parameters are:

-  - the text to display on the button
+  - text to display on the button
-  - a table of options.
+  - table of options

   The supported options are: